 As mentioned earlier, that’s the biggest confusion.
 Trusted media is more for building brand trust.
 But if you want real reach, you need TARGETED advertising.
 This means niche magazines, personal selling, digital marketing and A LOT OF FOLLOW UP.

-As of the time of me writing this, digital marketing is the best way to do this.
+As of the time of me writing this, digital marketing or SEO Singapore (keyword based, intent-focused) is the best way to do this.
 If your target audience is “Women aged 35-45”, you’re not trying hard enough.

 Narrow it down to “Women aged 35-45, who love to do Yoga, run on weekends but aren’t that hardcore about sports and who visited my website or competitors before”.
 THAT is the level of detail you can go into with digital marketing.
 No other form of advertising today can go into such detail.
 Use this to your advantage.

 The best part is, you can stalk them all over the internet if you like.